 (8) A person who, under this section, continues in office as a member of the Senate on and from commencement day, continues in office for the balance of the term of office that applied to the person immediately before commencement day.

+8 On the date as at which this compilation was prepared, the Road Traffic Legislation Amendment Act 2012 Pt.
+4 Div.
+52 had not come into operation.
+It reads as follows:

+Division 52 — University of Western Australia Act 1911 amended

+196. Act amended

+This Division amends the University of Western Australia Act 1911.

+197. Section 16A amended

+In section 16A(1) in the definition of owner delete “Road Traffic Act 1974.” and insert:

+Road Traffic (Administration) Act 2008.